nykznykz/dlnd/README.md

 * Project 2: Image Classification

-	* Built an Convolutional Neural Network to classify images from the CIFAR-10 dataset using Tensorflow
+	* Built a Convolutional Neural Network to classify images from the CIFAR-10 dataset using Tensorflow

 * Project 3: Generate TV scripts
 * Project 4: Language Translations